Uncoupling with Intention: How to End a Relationship with Care and Clarity

 How will you handle shared spaces, finances, or parenting?

+Boundaries help the attachment system adjust and helps clarify expectations.
+Without them, it’s easy to stay partially bonded, which can prolong the pain, or to experience additional frustrations as things shift during uncoupling.
 Boundaries also create space to begin reorganizing your sense of self outside the relationship, which is a key part of healing.

 5. Make Space for Grief (and Mixed Emotions)